rubygems/rubygems/doc/rubygems/CONTRIBUTING.md

     bin/rake spec:realworld

-To run an individual test file location for example in `spec/install/gems/standalone_spec.rb` you can use:
+To run an individual test file location for example in `spec/install/gems/standalone_spec.rb` you can use the following from the `bundler/` subfolder:

     bin/rspec spec/install/gems/standalone_spec.rb